hauchenglee/hauchenglee.github.io/_posts/course/english/2022-05-18-english-lv1-sentence.md

     - Access to the exercise room is include with your stay
 - change in sth
-    - The puchase of The New Lagos Reporter will not lead to changes in editorial staff.
+    - The puchase of The New Lagos Reporter will not lead to changes in editorial staff. nat far from:
+    - Not far *from* the train station lies Starlight Park, which is a popular destination for tourists and locals alike. plans on ving:
+    - The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference. integrate into:
+    - It is essential that the logo for Prime Vitamins be integrated *into* all of its catalogs and mailings.
+- on / uopn ving
+    - Upon receiving the engineering award, Ms. Kwon made a point of thanking longtime mentors.
+- the lightest *one*
+    - Ultrora Action's T-Pro tennis shoe is the lightest one one the market right now.

+### 词性题

+- 双名词：
+    - will write recommendation
+    - the recent *initiative* to
+    - Ashburn Bank's online service has been in ght demand *lateness*.

+短语名词：
 - serve as + n
     - This letter serves as *confirmation* that we have received and processed your credit-card cancellation.
 - be similar to + n
     - Although the new X150 printer is *similar* to other models, it costs only half as much.
 - because of + n
-    - Parking on Dahakno Street will be prohibited for the next few days *befause of* emergency repairs to water lines. nat far from:
+    - Parking on Dahakno Street will be prohibited for the next few days *befause of* emergency repairs to water lines.
-    - Not far *from* the train station lies Starlight Park, which is a popular destination for tourists and locals alike. plans on ving:
-    - The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference. integrate into:
-    - It is essential that the logo for Prime Vitamins be integrated *into* all of its catalogs and mailings.
 - a/an/the + n + of
     - the appointment of
     - The director has requested a *comparison* of the costs of sth
     - The *expansion* of the Kawagoe factory has had a significant impact on Inagi technology employees' productivity.
     - The *progression* of the disease can be significantly slowed by taking the medicine developed by Dr. Toft's team.
-- on / uopn ving
-    - Upon receiving the engineering award, Ms. Kwon made a point of thanking longtime mentors.
-- the lightest *one*
-    - Ultrora Action's T-Pro tennis shoe is the lightest one one the market right now.
 - its + n
     - The Brownsville Homeless Shelter has helped thousands of people since its *creation* last year.

-### 词性题

-- 双名词
-    - will write recommendation
-    - the recent *initiative* to
-    - Ashburn Bank's online service has been in ght demand *lateness*.

-- 形容词与名词
+- 形容词与名词：
     - Lasner Electronics' staff have extensive *knowledge* of current hardware systems.
     - World Fish Supply delivers the freshest fish possible thanks to innovative *preservation* and shipping methods.
     - Matos Realty has developed two different methods